mugane-wahome/exams/README.md

 1. Convert text input into a set of questions and answers swiftly.
 2. Present the questions to the user for answering.
 3. Provide a score to the user upon submission of the exam.
-4. Store your unsubmitted data inside local storage to persists through refresh and accidental closing of the tab.
+4. Store your unsubmitted data inside local storage to persist through refresh and accidental closing of the tab.

 ### 🎈 Add-on Features